api2cart/cs-sdk/docs/CartApi.md

             // config.AddApiKeyPrefix("x-api-key", "Bearer");

             var apiInstance = new CartApi(config);
-            var pageCursor = ;  // string? | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) var start = 0;  // int? | This parameter sets the number from which you want to get entities (optional)  (default to 0) var count = 20;  // int? | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional)  (default to 10) var ids = 24,25;  // string? | Retrieves  catalog_price_rules by ids (optional) var varParams = id,model,price,images;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "id,name,description") var responseFields = {result{catalog_price_rules_count,catalog_price_rules{id,type,name,avail,usage_count,actions,conditions}}};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var exclude = false;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
+            var start = 0;  // int? | This parameter sets the number from which you want to get entities (optional)  (default to 0) var count = 20;  // int? | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 (optional)  (default to 10) var pageCursor = ;  // string? | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) var ids = 24,25;  // string? | Retrieves  catalog_price_rules by ids (optional) var responseFields = {result{catalog_price_rules_count,catalog_price_rules{id,type,name,avail,usage_count,actions,conditions}}};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var varParams = id,model,price,images;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "id,name,description") var exclude = false;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all (optional)

             try
             {
                 // cart.catalog_price_rules.list
-                ModelResponseCartCatalogPriceRulesList result = apiInstance.CartCatalogPriceRulesList(pageCursor, start, count, ids, varParams, responseFields, exclude);
+                ModelResponseCartCatalogPriceRulesList result = apiInstance.CartCatalogPriceRulesList(start, count, pageCursor, ids, responseFields, varParams, exclude);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)